John95/small_game/README.md

 ## How to get started
 You need Python 2.7 in order to play this game.
 Download and install [Python 2.7.3](https://www.python.org/download/releases/2.7.3/) and then simply click on the file in order to open up a text-based adventure!

+You will want to click on smallgame.py.
+That is the master file where all contributed work is joined together.

 ## Developers
 * [John95](https://github.com/John95) -
 **John Carroll**